Brabham BT23C car-by-car histories

 Driven by: Robin Darlington.
 First appearance: Llandow, 31 May 1971.

 Ted Shanahan (Dublin) entered a Lotus 35 in two races at Kirkistown in the spring of 1971 but there is no evidence that he actually appeared.
 At Mondello Park in July, he entered the Lotus again but reports of the race say that he drove a BT23.
 At Kirkistown two weeks later he drove a Brabham again, this time entered as a BT18 and he was on the entry list again at Mondello Park a week later.
 He won the twin-cam class at Rathdrum in September and was second in a handicap race at Mondello Park the next day.
 After that, Shanahan and his Brabham disappear again.
 If this was a BT23-series car, then BT23C/11 is the only plausible one of the three known to have come to Ireland.
 However, it could also have been the ex-Reg Armstrong/John Smith BT18 F2-22-66 which is unknown during 1971.

 Driven by: Ted Shanahan.
 First race: Mondello Park, 10 Jul 1971.
 Total of 4 recorded races.

-In addition to the above, an unknown Brabham BT23C was driven by Heinz Schulthess.
+In addition to the above, unknown Brabham BT23Cs were driven by Heinz Schulthess and Hugh Kerr.